Can You Tell Me How to Get to Sesame Street?

 "Can You Tell Me How to Get to Sesame Street?" is the theme song of the children's television series Sesame Street.
 It is the oldest song in Sesame Street's history, dating back to the show's beginning on November 10, 1969, and has been used as the title song in every episode of the show.

 Overview

 The Sesame Street theme song was composed by Joe Raposo, a writer and composer of many of television shows' songs.
 In his book on the history of Sesame Street, Michael Davis called the theme "jaunty" and "deceptively simple".
 Raposo wrote the lyrics to the song with Jon Stone and Bruce Hart.
 Stone considered the song "a musical masterpiece and a lyrical embarrassment".
 Raposo enlisted jazz harmonicist Jean "Toots" Thielemans, as well as a mixed choir of children, to record the opening and closing themes.

-"Can You Tell Me How to Get to Sesame Street" has since become a "siren song for preschoolers".